-I participated in the course maintenance at Happo-one.
+I participated in the maintenance of the Happo-One course.
 "HAPPO-ONE PANORIN KUSAKARI"

-The event was led by the "HACHI CREW," consisting of Yuta Kobayashi, Masateru Kitae, Keita Yamazaki, Ryu Yamashita, and Taichi Sato.
+The event was spearheaded by the "HACHI CREW," consisting of Yuta Kobayashi, Masaki Kitae, Keita Yamazaki, Ryu Yamashita, and Taichi Sato.

-Based in Happo-one, they serve as advisors to ski resorts, and they turned their attention to a hidden gem: the Panorama Forest Road, commonly known as Panorama.
+Based in Happo-one and working as ski resort advisors, they turned their attention to a hidden gem: the Panorama Forest Road, also known as Panorin.

 Panolin is a detour course for beginners that bypasses the Panorama course.
 Since its inception, the side hits, drops, and detour walls found throughout the course have attracted an increasing number of people who enjoy it while being mindful of their surroundings.
 Now, not only are snowboarders and snow skaters enjoying the course in three dimensions by picking out the fine topography, but many skiers have also picked up on the freestyle vibe and made this course their favorite